charlesramey/RSL10Hackery/index.md

 ## Overview
 ![The RSL10-SIP-001GEVB evaluation board I am working with](https://charlesramey.github.io/RSL10Hackery/images/RSL10-SIP-001GEVB.jpg)

 The On Semiconductor RSL10 System on a Chip (SoC) is a really neat, _very_ low power microprocessor / RF front end combination chip.
-This objective of this rough page is to outline the process of getting started developing applications with the On Semiconducter RSL10 SDK and dive deeper into some of the functionalities of this chip.
+The objective of this rough page is to outline the process of getting started developing applications with the On Semiconductor RSL10 SDK and dive deeper into some of the functionalities of this chip.
 ## Table of Contents
 - [Getting to Blinky](#getting-to-blinky)
 - [Figuring Out How to View printfs](#figuring-out-how-to-view-printfs)
 - [Using the ADC](#using-the-adc)
 ## Getting to Blinky
-Fortunately, the getting started PDF straight from On Semi was actually extremely comprehensive and provided pretty much step by step instructions from unboxing the SoC development board, to intalling the Eclipse based SDK, to loading the blinky example code, to finally programming the SoC board and running the blinky code on the platform.
+Fortunately, the getting started PDF straight from On Semi was actually extremely comprehensive and provided pretty much step by step instructions from unboxing the SoC development board, to installing the Eclipse based SDK, to loading the blinky example code, to finally programming the SoC board and running the blinky code on the platform.
 All in all, the process of unboxing the SoC to running the blinky example took less than an hour and a half.
-[You can find this excellent peice of documentation here.](https://www.onsemi.com/pub/Collateral/RSL10%20GETTING%20STARTED%20GUIDE.PDF)
+[You can find this excellent piece of documentation here.](https://www.onsemi.com/pub/Collateral/RSL10%20GETTING%20STARTED%20GUIDE.PDF)

 ## Figuring out how to view printfs
 ### Print Configuration out of the Box